Brett Kern

-Brett Alan Kern (born February 17, 1986) is an American football punter who is a free agent.
-He played college football at Toledo and was signed by the Denver Broncos as an undrafted free agent in 2008.
+Brett Alan Kern (born February 17, 1986) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Toledo Rockets and was signed by the Denver Broncos as an undrafted free agent in 2008.

-After being waived by the Broncos after less than two full seasons, Kern was then acquired by the Titans and became a three-time Pro Bowl selection and a two-time All-Pro with the team.
+After being waived by the Broncos after less than two full seasons, Kern was then acquired by the Tennessee Titans in 2009 and became a three-time Pro Bowl selection and a two-time All-Pro with the team over the course of 13 seasons.
+After being released by the Titans, he spent part of the 2022 season with the Philadelphia Eagles before retiring.

-High school career
+Early life

 Kern is a 2004 graduate of Grand Island Senior High School, where he played on the football team.
 He was named All-New York State as a senior and was a member of the schools Section VI championship.
 Following graduation from high school, Kern represented New York State in the New York-New Jersey Governor's Bowl played at the United States Military Academy.
 He also played basketball and was a long jumper and high hurdler on the track team.